-Lecture Х

-Group discussion Х

-Experiential exercise X

-Teaching methods Lab X

-8 Case analysis

-Course paper Х

-Others A

-Methods Date/deadlines Percentage (%)

-Project 30

-Quizx3 10

-Midterm Exam 30

-Final Exam 30

-Total 100

-Evaluation 1000 100

-Policy Project Description In this project, students will use Wireshark to capture, analyze, and interpret multimedia traffic on a network.
+In this project, students will use Wireshark to capture, analyze, and interpret multimedia traffic on a network.
 They will gain insights into how multimedia data is transmitted and how different protocols are used to deliver audio and video content over the internet.

+Project Steps:

-Project Steps: 1.
-Select Multimedia Services: Choose specific multimedia service applications to analyze.
-Examples include streaming video (e.g., YouT Netflix), VoIP (e.g., Skype, Zoom), online gaming, or video conferen streaming or using the selected multimedia service.
-Ensure that Wires is properly set up to capture packets on the relevant network interface.
-2. Filter Multimedia Traffic: Use Wireshark's display filters to isolate multimedia traffic from the captured packets.
-3. Packet Inspection: Analyze the captured multimedia packets.
-Exam various aspects of the traffic, including: Header information: Investigate the headers of the packets to underst the protocols in use (e.g., SIP for VoIP, HTTP for web streaming).
-Packet sequence: Analyze the order in which packets are transmitted how they relate to each other.
-Payload analysis: Inspect the payload of packets to understand the ad multimedia data.
-For example, students can examine audio or video c information.
-QoS Metrics: Calculate and analyze QoS metrics like latency, jitter, packet loss, which are critical for ensuring a smooth multimerafic.
+- 1. Select Multimedia Services: Choose specific multimedia services or applications to analyze.
+Examples include streaming video (e.g., YouTube, Netflix), VoIP (e.g., Skype, Zoom), online gaming, or video conferencing streaming or using the selected multimedia service.
+Ensure that Wireshark is properly set up to capture packets on the relevant network interface. - 2.
+Filter Multimedia Traffic: Use Wireshark's display filters to isolate the multimedia traffic from the captured packets. - 3.
+Packet Inspection: Analyze the captured multimedia packets.
+Examine various aspects of the traffic, including: - Header information: Investigate the headers of the packets to understand the protocols in use (e.g., SIP for VoIP, HTTP for web streaming). - Packet sequence: Analyze the order in which packets are transmitted and how they relate to each other. - Payload analysis: Inspect the payload of packets to understand the actual multimedia data.
+For example, students can examine audio or video codec information. - 4.
+QoS Metrics: Calculate and analyze QoS metrics like latency, jitter, and packet loss, which are critical for ensuring a smooth multimedia experience. - 5.
+Visualization: Create visual representations of the analyzed data using tools like graphs or charts to illustrate trends and patterns in multimedia traffic - 6.
 Documentation: Document your findings and analysis in a report.
-Inc details on the protocols used, network performance metrics, and relevant findings.
-Presentation: Each student or group should present their findings to class, highlighting interesting insights and lessons learned during multimedia traffic analysis. aming video (e.g., YouTube, ming, or video conferencing vice.
-Ensure that Wireshark vant network interface. display filters to isolate the altimedia packets.
-Examine f the packets to understand for web streaming). packets are transmitted and ets to understand the actual amine audio or video codec trics like latency, jitter, and
+Include details on the protocols used, network performance metrics, and any relevant findings. - 7.
+Presentation: Each student or group should present their findings to the class, highlighting interesting insights and lessons learned during the multimedia traffic analysis.

+Note: Project writing guide and grading policy will be shared in the Microsoft Teams group.

-• Preparation for class The lecture material will focus on the major points introduced in the text.
+• Preparation for class

+The lecture material will focus on the major points introduced in the text.
 Reading the assigned chapters and having some familiarity with them before class will greatly assist your understanding of the lecture.
-After the lecture, you should study your notes and work relevant problems. • Withdrawal (pass/fail) This course strictly follows grading policy of the School of Engineering and Applied Science.
+After the lecture, you should study your notes and work relevant problems.

+• Withdrawal (pass/fail)

+This course strictly follows grading policy of the School of Engineering and Applied Science.
 Thus, astudent is normally expected to achieve a mark of at least 60% to pass.
+In case of failure, he/she will be required to repeat the course the following term or year.

+• Cheating/plagiarism

-In case of failure, he/she will be required to repeat the course the following term or year. • Cheating/plagiarism Cheating or other plagiarism during the Quizzes, Mid-term and Final Examinations will lead to paper cancellation.
-In this case, the student will automatically get zero (0), without any considerations. • Professional behavior guidelines The students shall behave in the way to create favorable academic and professional environmentduring the class hours.
-Unauthorized discussions and unethical behavior are strictly prohibited. • Ethics Students should not arrive late to class.
+Cheating or other plagiarism during the Quizzes, Mid-term and Final Examinations will lead to paper cancellation.
+In this case, the student will automatically get zero (0), without any considerations.

+• Professional behavior guidelines

+The students shall behave in the way to create favorable academic and professional environmentduring the class hours.
+Unauthorized discussions and unethical behavior are strictly prohibited.

+• Ethics

+Students should not arrive late to class.

 All cell phones must be turned off and stowed away before entering class.
 Use of any electronic devices is not allowed in the classroom and violators will be punished accordingly.